lab-v2/pyreason/docs/source/tutorials/natural_language_to_pyreason.rst

 We use `Ollama <https://ollama.com>`_ to run an LLM locally.
 Different models have different trade-offs between speed and stability — we discuss this at the end of the tutorial.
-For best results, we recommend ``qwen3:14b``.
+For this tutorial, we use ``qwen3:14b``.

 1. Install Ollama from `ollama.com <https://ollama.com>`_
-2. Pull the model:
+2. Pull the model in terminal:

 .. code:: bash